neilck/aka-extension/Readme.md

 As much underlying code as possible was reused from `nos2x`.
 For reference, this is how both `AKA Profiles` and `nos2x` processes application requests.

-As specified in [NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md), the browser extension's `contentScript.js` adds a script element `window.nostr` on page load.
+As specified in [NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md), the browser extension's `contentScript.js` injects nostr-provider.js script into element `window.nostr` on page load.
 The calling application needs to wait for the insertion before accessing.

 Functions like `window.nostr.getPublicKey()` are defined in nostr-provider.js, and when called, post a message (`window.postMessage`) with `ext: "aka-profiles"`.